 What does all of this tell us about the possible nature of the universe?
 This need for individual particles to connect through space and merge.
 Facebook is digital matter.
 Mater composed of our life fragments, but isn’t this how all matter is created?
 Diverse fragments merging together and creating complex relationships.

 Why do we do all of this?
 Might be the same reason the goat eats the grass.
 The same reason this is happening.
 We have to connect.
-It’s literally in our DNA.
+It’s in our DNA.
 We share so much of it with each other and everything else.